mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

             * messages aren’t sent to actors but to actor references, proxies, or some other substitute
             * an ideal way to build scalable applications

-* behavior of an actor looks like an effect
+* behaviour of an actor looks like an effect
     * arguments: message to process and the sender
-* behavior of each actor is allowed to change
+* behaviour of each actor is allowed to change
-    * is caused by a modification to the state of the actor, replacing the original behavior with a new one
+    * is caused by a modification to the state of the actor, replacing the original behaviour with a new one

 # AbstractActor implementation
 * All the message management operations are common and